Iguanacolossus/Capstone3-TBA/README.md

 I chose this becasue it is similar to leNet, A classic simple architecture with two convolution layers, max pooling, and drop out, and two dense layers.
 I also chose one nueron and sigmoid activation for the output layer because I wanted to make a model that would predict seizure or no seizer in a binary manner.<br>
 ![summary](images/model1_summary_2channel.png)

-## Metrics
-I chose to use recall as my primary metric in evaluating my model becasue the classes are imbalenced and a False negative could be life threatening.
-It would be better for a family member to contact a person with a false alarm over the persons family to not be contacted at all during a seizure event.

 ## How The 1D CNN  Learned
 This simple model did pretty decient with a recall score evening out at around 80.
 This would mean that 80 percent of seizures would be correctly identified.
 I would like to see if I can make this better.